zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-mysql/1/_index.md

 ## 1. Reference the cookbooks we'll use

-We'll load the database cookbooks just like we did the `apt` and `apache2` cookbooks.
+We'll load the MySQL cookbooks just like we did the `apt` and `apache2` cookbooks.
 Append two `depends` statements to <code class="file-path">metadata.rb</code>, making the entire file look like this.

 ```ruby
 # ~/chef-repo/cookbooks/web_application/metadata.rb